California Vacation: The Sea Ranch

-Savvy Tip: For this getaway, you will need a car.
+For The Sea Ranch getaway, you will need a car.
 And getting there during the daytime is a good idea or you’ll miss the spectacular ocean views.
 Also, the windy roads to this Mendonoma destination look a lot scarier in the dark if you’re not used to them.

 Whatever you do, the idea is to just breath deep, chill out, and get into The Sea Ranch state of mind.

 Depending on the time of year, you’ll see flowers growing wild, including Calla Lillies, Lupine, California Poppy, Ice Plants, and Buttercups.
-You’ll also see some homes on your right, tucked into the natural landscape.
+You’ll also see some homes tucked into the natural landscape.

-The trail leads to several beaches.
-Or continue on the bluff trail a couple of miles and you’ll see a seal preserve, in the cove below, where seals lounge around with their pups in the spring.
+The trails lead to several beaches.
+Or continue along the bluffs and you’ll see a seal preserve, in the cove below, where seals lounge around with their pups in the spring.

 Savvy Tip: The bluff-top trail is dog-friendly!

-People aren’t allowed on that beach.
-The “Do Not Disturb” sign along the trail is a tip off that you’re passing the preserve, or you may hear the seals distinctive bark.
+Watch for the “Do Not Disturb” sign along the trail, a tip off that you’re passing the seal preserve, or you may hear the seals distinctive bark.

-Day trippers can go to the public beaches along Highway 1, rent bicycles, go wine tasting (more on that below), along with other outdoor activities up and down the coast.
+Day trippers can go to the public beaches along Highway 1, rent bicycles, go wine tasting, along with other outdoor activities up and down the coast.
 The more adventurous may spend the day abalone diving.
 (Abalone season is April through November.)